 "The drive to excel has been restored in me..."

 "I grew up as a self-sufficient farm kid in rural New Hampshire.
 I was the 13th of 14 children."
-Laurence "Chip" McGrath, now 33, found work in retail after he graduated from high school fifteen years ago, and quickly left his hometown.
+Laurence "Chip" McGrath found work in retail after he graduated from high school and quickly left his hometown.
 "I have worked for McDonald's, Ames, Lowes, Service Merchandise, TJ Maxx, Marshalls, and even on a fishing boat in Alaska."
 Chip explains that while he never felt any real interest in retail, he was unable to break out of the industry because it was the only professional experience he ever had, aside from the Alaskan fishing.
-Further, he married young and had two children, and then went through a difficult divorce.
+Further, he married young, had two children, and then went through a difficult divorce.

 "I mustered up the strength to move with my partner to North Carolina and escape our lives in Massachusetts.
 That was in May.
 By the following February, my life took another hard blow.
 My mother, the person I cherished most, was taken from this world."

-Now that Chip has been attending Ashford for two years, he says his biggest surprise is how much more mature he is than when he started.
+Chip said that his biggest surprise about attending Ashford is how much more mature he is than when he started.
 "I know how to communicate more effectively.
 I have learned all about time management and budgeting, how to be a better person in my current relationship, and how to talk openly about living with HIV.
 I can honestly say that if it was not for Ashford, I would still be struggling in a dead-end relationship, killing myself working in retail, and afraid to talk about my deep dark secret of being HIV+.
-The drive to excel has been restored in me, and it's evident by my 3.70 GPA and my place on the Dean's List."
+The drive to excel has been restored in me, and it's evident by my place on the Dean's List."

 Chip graduated in April 2013 at age 36 and is pursuing his Master of Business Administration degree with a Human Resources Management specialization at the Forbes™ School of Business at Ashford University.